Teams, tales and tips – a guide to the local game

-To their advantage has been the all-seater Štadión pod Dubnom, built in 1941 after Slovakia had gained a limited amount of autonomy.
-Recently, with the rebuilding of the main stadiums in Bratislava and Trnava, Žilina has become the de facto home for the Slovak national side.
+To their advantage has been the all-seater Štadión pod Dubňom, built in 1941 after Slovakia had gained a limited amount of autonomy.
+Recently, with the rebuilding of the main stadiums in Bratislava and Trnava, and the artificial pitch installed at the ‘Stadium under Dubeň Hill’ in 2016, Žilina lost its status as the de facto home for the Slovak national side.

-The ground is also being used for AS Trencín’s home tie with Hull in the Europa League – 2014-15 was the first time since 2006-07 that Žilina weren’t involved in Europe.
+The ground was also used for AS Trenčín’s home tie with Hull in the Europa League – 2014-15 was the first time since 2006-07 that Žilina weren’t involved in Europe.

 The stadium stands the other side of the train station, in a riverside sports complex that also includes the Garmin Aréna for ice hockey, equally popular and successful here.